simoncblyth/opticks/notes/progress.rst

 * proposal writing

-* raise the photon ceiling from 3M to 100M, by generation of curandstate files and adoption of dynamic TCURAND for curand randoms on host without having to store enormous files of randoms
+* try raising the photon ceiling from 3M to 100M, by generation of curandstate files and adoption of dynamic TCURAND for curand randoms on host without having to store enormous files of randoms : only manage to get to 60M

 * Virtual Memory time profiling finds memory bugs, eventually get to plateau profile
 * fix CUDA OOM crashes on way to 100M by making production mode zero size the debug buffers